perlpunk/libyaml/doc.md

 ## Development and bug reports

-You may check out the LibYAML source code from LibYAML HG repository.
+You may check out the LibYAML source code from LibYAML Git repository.

 If you find a bug in LibYAML, please file a bug report.
 You may review open bugs through the list of open tickets.